 Actions are the logical steps that are implemented when one or more of the conditions in a rule are true.
 For example, you can implement a condition for registered contacts that hides a registration form if it's been filled out previously.

 You typically create actions that implement conditional renderings of a website for contacts who meet the criteria of a condition.
-You can also specify actions that hide or show content if a condition has been met.

 Rules associate one or more actions with one or more conditions.
 You must define your conditions and actions before you can implement a rule.
 You can also use logical operators such as "and" and "or" to create combinations of multiple conditions and actions.